microsoft/codetour/README.md

 - Click the stop button (the red square) in the current step comment
 - Click the stop button next to the active tour in the `CodeTour` tree
 - Running the `CodeTour: End Tour` command in the command palette

+## Maintaining Tours

+In order to ensure that your tours stay up-to-date as your codebase evolves, you can install the [CodeTour Watch](https://github.com/marketplace/actions/codetour-watch) in a GitHub Actions workflow, which allows you to detect "tour drift" in response to PRs/commits/etc. to your codebase.

 ## Reference